 Four Stars on his shoulders, July, 1866, General of all the Armies.
 Buttons in groups of 4.

-Battle of Shiloh from the Civil War Trust
+Battle of Shiloh from the American Battlefield Trust

 Battle of Shiloh from the Essential Civil War Curriculum by Timothy B. Smith, leading tour guide at Shiloh National Military Park.

 Grant at Cherry mansion, Savannah, Tennessee, a dwelling that served as his headquarters before the Battle of Shiloh.

 Testimony as to Grant's sobriety on opening day of the Battle of Shiloh by Mrs. W. H. Cherry, mistress of Cherry mansion.
 From the magazine Confederate Veteran, its first issue, February 1893.

 The South suffered a major loss in this battle with the death of Confederate General Albert Sydney Johnston.
 Johnston was the highest-ranking casualty of the war on either side and his death was a strong blow to the morale of the Confederacy.